Organic Ways to Fight Pests and Diseases

 2. Create nutrient-rich soil.
 When humans eat poorly, we're more likely to get sick - and the same thing is true for plants living in poor soil.
 You want yours to live in nutrient-rich soil that includes well-aged compost filled with micronutrients.
 Mix 3 inches of Nature's Care® Really Good Compost into the top 6 inches of your garden soil to create just the right growing environment.

 3. Choose plants wisely.
-Pick plants with built-in disease resistance.
-You'll know you've got one when you see a chain of letters on the tag or in the seed catalog description.
+Pick strong, vigorous plants like those in the Bonnie Plants® Organics line, so you'll already be well on your way to success.
+You can also look for plants with built-in disease resistance.
+You'll know you've got one when you see a chain of letters on the plant tag or in the seed catalog description.
 For example, a tomato plant with the letters "VFN" has been bred to resist verticillium wilt (V), fusarium wilt (F), and root-knot nematodes (N).
 If you prefer heirloom vegetables, look for varieties that grow particularly well in your region of the country.
-Whatever you choose to grow, always pick the healthiest-looking plants you can find - in other words, skip the garden shop sale table!

 4. Develop a daily routine.
 By spending time walking through the garden each day, you're more likely to notice if a plant looks sick or if an army of aphids has moved in.
 The sooner you see a problem, the more quickly you can take action?squishing squash bug eggs before they hatch or removing a diseased plant before it spreads illness throughout the garden.